TopicSec/topicsec.github.io/_posts/2020-09-09-build-break-fix.md

 The final category of error is outright developer mistakes.
 Examples of this type of error include improper error handling leading to the application hanging or crashing.
-Other examples include control flow logic errors; one team failed to properly store data they later checked the presence of, leading to their check always returning the same resut.
+Other examples include control flow logic errors; one team failed to properly store data they later checked the presence of, leading to their check always returning the same result.

 # Quantifying Exploitability